AdobeDocs/commerce-pwa-studio/src/pages/guides/packages/upward/multi-site.md

 # Multiple websites with UPWARD

 Setting up a PWA site with a Magento Open Source/Adobe Commerce backend is a straightforward process.
-This topic discusses how to server multiple PWA sites through a single backend.
+This topic discusses how to serve multiple PWA sites through a single backend.

 ## The UPWARD connector module